-2. (24) The institution ensures that all online education students, regardless of where they are located, have access to library/learning resources adequate to support the courses they are taking (SACS statement).
+2 The course structure ensures that all online students, regardless of location, have access to library/learning resources that adequately support online courses.

 The library provides a variety of contact methods to “Ask a Librarian” including 24/7 chat.

 The School of Information (iSchool) has a dedicated library liaison who provides services to the students and faculty.
 She has developed a resource guide for students and another guide for the School’s faculty.
-She not only consults with students via email and telephone but also has weekly online consultations hours via web conference.
+She not only consults with students via email, telephone, and web conference but also has weekly online consultations hours via chat.
 She presents an online orientation for iSchool students each semester.

 All pages of the iSchool web site include a prominent link to the library’s web site.
-All pages in Desire2Learn include a library link.
+All pages in Canvas include a library resources link.

 The School also offers students the opportunity to meet with a writing tutor.
 We offer this service in partnership with the University’s Writing Center.
-The Writing Center provides training for the tutors and the School provides an online writing center where the tutor meets with students individually and also conducts group workshops each semester.
-See: http://ischool.sjsu.edu/current-students/resources/writing-support
+The tutor meets online with students individually and also may conduct group workshops.
+See: http://ischool.sjsu.edu/current-students/resources/writing-support.